Examining Options at the Time and Tide

 After this, we were taken out to the Edwardian house to see the Conspiracy Room therein.
 The Conspiracy Room is believed by some locals and historians to be the place where Oliver Cromwell and his supporters first talked about and arranged the English Civil War against King Charles I.

-The game brief the Time and Tide related to was something that could involve the player exploring the Edwardian House and uncovering its secrets and connections with Oliver Cromwell — a historic mystery game that would encourage the player to look more closely and think deeper about the artefacts around them.
+The game brief the Time and Tide related to was something that could involve the player exploring the Edwardian House and uncovering its secrets and connections with Oliver Cromwell — a historic mystery game that would encourage the player to look more closely and think deeper about the artifacts around them.

 Then we went to the Central Yarmouth Library for a cup of tea or coffee.